 The City of Boynton Beach will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all City programs, services, and activities.
 For example, individuals with service animals are welcomed in City offices, even where pets are generally prohibited.

-Anyone who requires an auxiliary aid or service for effective communication, or modification of policies or procedures to participate in a City program, service, or activity, should contact the City ADA Coordinator, Stephanie Soplop at 561-742-6241, or email ADA@bbfl.us; Florida Relay Service 711 or 1-800-955-8771, as soon as possible but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication or modification of policies or procedures to participate in a City program, service, or activity, should email the City ADA Coordinator, Stephanie Soplop, or call 561-742-6241; Florida Relay Service 711 or 800-955-8771, as soon as possible but no later than 48 hours before the scheduled event.

 The ADA does not require the City to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.

-Complaints that a City program, service, or activity is not accessible to persons with disabilities should be directed to the City ADA Coordinator, Stephanie Soplop at 561-742-6241, or email ADA@bbfl.us; Florida Relay Service 711 or 1-800-955-8771.
+Complaints that a City program, service, or activity is not accessible to persons with disabilities should be directed to the City ADA Coordinator, Stephanie Soplop at 561-742-6241, or by emailing Stephanie; Florida Relay Service 711 or 800-955-8771.

 The City will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open.